How to Recover Deleted Call History on an iPhone: Best Methods

 Step 3.
 On the left sidebar, select “iPhones & iPads” and select your device from the main window.
 Then, click “Search for lost data.”

-DIsk Drill iPhone and iPad selection screen
+DIsk Drill iPhone selection screen

 Step 4.
 Wait for Disk Drill to complete its scan, and allow any permissions that Disk Drill asks for.